tonystarkjr3/YT-transcriber-and-RAG-app/README.md

 The frontend is built with React.js and includes the following components:

-- **App.tsx**: Main component that sets up routing and renders the layout.
+- **App.tsx**: Main component that sets up routing and renders the layout, based on Material-UI in Typescript
-- **components/QueryForm.tsx**: Component for submitting queries and communicating with the backend API.
-- **pages/Home.tsx**: Home page that displays the QueryForm component and relevant information.
+- **pages/Home.tsx**: Home page that displays the menu to add videos, query against existing ones, and view the answer generated.
+It has several child components
-- **package.json**: Configuration file for npm, listing dependencies and scripts.
+- **components/TraceSidePanel.tsx**: The 'admin mode' that provides enriched information about past queries submitted

 ## Setup Instructions

 ### Backend

 1. Navigate to the `backend` directory.
-2. Install the required dependencies:
+2. Activate a virtual environment to isolate your library, and install the required dependencies:
    ```
+   python3 -m venv venv
+   source venv/bin/activate
-   pip install -r requirements.txt
+   pip3 install -r requirements.txt
    ```
 3. Run the FastAPI application:
    ```